 -baked sweet potato with swiss chard and lentils

 -cos heart salad with buttermilk dressing and lardons

 -roasted baby carrots with carrot top chimichurri

 -our baked cauliflower with garlic and lime

 Looking for more barramundi recipes?
-Download the free recipe book from australian barramundi!
+Make this pan fried barramundi with seaweed sauce or download the free recipe book from australian barramundi!

 As a Tip: you can use this sauce to compliment vegetarian dishes too.
 We love Sauce Vierge on grilled halloumi, it's a perfect combo.

 - oven tray

 - 2 whole barramundi 800g-1kg each (1.7lbs to 2.2lbs)